Zeke-OS/zeke/doc/mem.md

   - regions in zeke

-The page table abstraction system in the kernel is relatively light but it still allows things that are not usually directly achievable with a plain harware implementation, eg. variable sized page tables.
+The page table abstraction system in the kernel is relatively lightweight but it still has some features that are not usually directly achievable with a plain hardware implementation, eg. variable sized page tables.

 **ARM11 note:** Only 4 kB pages are used with L2 page tables thus XN (Execute-Never) bit is always usable also for L2 pages.